Managing IBS in the Elderly: Low FODMAP Diet

-If you answered “yes” to these questions, the low FODMAP diet might be good for you to try.
+If you answered “yes” to these questions, or care for someone who does, the low FODMAP diet might be good for you or your loved one to try.
 Of course, before starting any new diet, it is important to talk to your Doctor or Registered Dietitian to see if this is a good treatment plan for you.

 Low FODMAP Diet

-The low FODMAP diet was designed to help people find relief from digestive issues through eliminating and then reintroducing specific foods.
+The low FODMAP diet was designed to help people find relief from digestive issues including Irritable Bowel Syndrome IBS).
+This is done through eliminating and then reintroducing specific foods.
 By doing this, the low FODMAP diet can help pinpoint which foods are tolerated and which ones are causing trouble.

 This blog will detail how to implement a low FODMAP diet safely as well as some meal ideas and tips for success; but first we will learn a little bit more about irritable bowel syndrome…